Organise for a better life at work, Organise for a better life at home.

 Already in a union?

-Well, alternatively you can use the IWW as a means of bringing together the most active and militant rank and file workers in your workplace, particular industry, or locality.
-Many of our members are dual card carriers – in other words, they are members of both a reformist TUC union and the IWW.
+You can use the IWW as a means of bringing together the most active and militant rank and file workers in your workplace, industry, or locality.
+Many of our members are dual card carriers – in other words, they are members of both a reformist union and the IWW.